s1dewalker/StrataScratch-Python-Pandas-3/README.md

 ```
 Notes:
 1. Unlike agg(), which reduces the grouped data (e.g., returning a summary), `transform()` keeps the original shape of the DataFrame.
-2. The mean of these binary values (1 and 0) can be interpreted as the percentage of times the event occurred out of all the events for that user.
+2. The mean of these binary values (1 and 0) can be interpreted as the percentage of times the event occurred out of all the events for that user.<br/>

+🏷️: Lambda (λ)
 <br/>

 ## #7.
 [Retention Rate](https://platform.stratascratch.com/coding/2029-the-most-popular-client_id-among-users-using-video-and-voice-calls?code_type=2)